 5 minute read.

-On this new dashboard, your tasks are now arranged into three clear columns according to their workflow states: ‘Snoozed’, ‘To do’ and ‘Done’.
-Now, you can easily see which tasks are in the pipeline, which need immediate attention, and which are complete.
+On the Task Dashboard, your tasks are arranged into three clear columns according to their workflow states: ‘Snoozed’, ‘To do’ and ‘Done’.
+Using this simple Kanban view, you can easily see which tasks are in the pipeline, which need immediate attention, and which are complete.

 Your dashboard, your way:

 If you would like to adjust your column layout, you can click the angle bracket at the top of the left or right columns.
 (The angle bracket will appear as you move your cursor over the headers.)

 This will change your ‘Primary’ column; that is, the column that appears in the middle.

 To make better use of screen space, you can expand the Primary column and enable ‘Focus mode’.
 Simply click on the angle brackets that appear on the middle column header.

 To disable Focus mode, simply click the brackets again.

 todo.vu’s Task Dashboard allows you to add a task directly to any workflow state — ‘Snoozed’, ‘To do’ or ‘Done’ — without leaving your task listing.
 All new tasks are added to your Primary column (remember, the middle one), which is set to your workflow state of choice.

 For example, if you have an idea or receive a request while managing a separate task, you can simply add it as a task to your ‘Snoozed’ column and return to it later.